Australian-Structural-Biology-Computing/australian-structural-biology-computing.github.io/index.md

 ---

-## About

-This website is the virtual meeting place for all users of **computing for structural biology research in Australia**.
+This website is a virtual meeting place and hub for all users of **computing for structural biology research in Australia**.

-This page contains:
-- Knowledge resources for the use of deep learning methods in structural biology.
-In time, this could expand to link together Cryo-EM processing and crystallographic methods.
-- How-to Guides for the use of deep learning methods in structural biology.
-- News and announcements for relevant courses, meetings, and information about structural biology.

 This is a collective community effort.
 It can be what we make it!

-## Available resources
+## This page contains:

-{% include section-navigation-tiles-simple.html col = "2" type="resources"%}
+{% include section-navigation-tiles.html col = "2" custom = "activities,events,guides,external_resources,contributors" sort = false %}

 ## Join the conversation